-Note: I may earn a small commission if you make a purchase through some of the links on this page, at no extra cost to you.
-This helps me provide all the free information I post on this website.
-Thank you for your support!
+This article contains affiliate links and I get a small commission if you book through them, at no additional cost to you.
+This helps me provide all the free information on the site.
+Thank you!

 Most people rent the bikes and go, but the guided tours can be a lot of fun, too.

 There is no shortage of bike rental places in the city, especially around Fisherman's Wharf where the self-guided tours often start.

 I looked into this for my own ride across the bridge, so I'll share what I discovered.
-There are some really good deals on renting the bikes;-)
+There are some good deals on renting the bikes;-)